Camelia1234567890/git-tips-and-tricks/README.md

 # git-tips-tricks
 How to use git like a pro

+Getting started with Git
+1. Installation
-Installing Git
+    - Installing Git on Windows, macOS, and Linux : https://git-scm.com/downloads
-Available for Windows, IOS or Linux
+2. Configuration
+    - git config: Set up your name and email for commits.
+Example: git config --global user.name "Your Name" and git config --global user.email "your.email@example.com"
+3. Basic Git Commands
 Your first git commands:
 git --version or git --v
-clear
-*git config --global user.name "Camelia"
-*git config --global user.email "camelia@gmail.com"
-*git config user.name
-*git help config

-git clone repository

-Create a repository
+- git init: Initialize a new Git repository
+- git clone: Clone an existing repository
- git init - initialize your repository git status - see what untracked files you have git status -s - simplified git add . - add all your files you want to add to your commit git add filename.extension - add only the file you want to track
+- git status - See what untracked files you have

- .gitignore - add the file extension you want to ignore when tracking your files
+- git add filename.extension - Add only the file you want to stage

- git restore - restore the previous version git commit -m "first commit" - commit the files you added

- git commit -a -m - added the file and commited it
+- git add: Stage all changes for the next commit
+- git commit: Commit staged changes
+- git log: Show commit logs

-Branching and merging
+4. Branching and Merging
-Create a new branch
-git branch <name> a better option git checkout -b <new-branch-name> <source-branch-name>
+- git branch: List, create, or delete branches
+- git checkout: Switch branches

-git checkout -b <name> creates a new branch and also switches from main to the new branch git merge <revision> merge into the current branch
+- git merge: Merge a branch into the current branch

-Remotes
+5. Remote Repositories
+- git remote add: Add a remote repository
-git fetch - retrieve reference from a remote git pull git clone - download the repository from remote
+- git fetch: Fetch changes from the remote
+- git pull: Fetch and merge changes
+- git push: Push changes to the remote repository
+6. Intermediate Git Commands
+- git stash: Temporarily save changes
+- git rebase: Reapply commits on top of another base tip
+7. Advanced Git Commands
+- git cherry-pick: Apply changes from specific commits
+- git revert: Revert changes from a commit
+- git reset: Undo commits and changes

+Git Best Practices
+- Writing clear and concise commit messages
+- Using feature branches, release branches, and hotfix branches.
+- Using feature branches, release branches, and hotfix branches.